DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 ### To apply for your visa, follow these steps

 #### Step 1
 Visit the UK government’s official [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) service to search for teaching jobs in the UK.
-Filter your search by ‘Visa sponsorship’ to find jobs that can sponsor visas.
+Filter your search by ‘visa sponsorship’ to find jobs that can sponsor visas.

 #### Step 2
 Apply for a teaching job with a school which can sponsor your visa.
 Your salary must meet the requirements for a Skilled Worker visa.